tlacoyodefrijol/API/README.md

 * Start the API

 ```
-python app.py
+python app.py runserver
 ```

-* Visit http://localhost:5000/api/organizations/Code_for_America to see your results.
+* Visit http://localhost:5000/api/organizations/Code-for-America to see your results.

 ### Tests